vallpi/EducationApp/README.md

 v 0.2.1 Added Datagrid logic and updated some test logic. (by Sandvie)

 v 0.3.0 Changed design of some classes.
 Json files were redesigned.
-Added DB with seed method.
-Zadolbalsya (by Pyashy)
+Added DB with seed method. (by Pyashy)

+v 0.3.0.1 Fixed Registration and Save methods in Repository.
+Added some small features in DB design. (by Pyashy)

 v 0.3.1 Created a new branch for sound effects.
 Working on sound and pictures for result window. (by vallpi)